dankuck/vue-easeljs/README.custom-filters.md

 ### \_applyFilter

-If `filter.usersContext` is false, this method is used.
+If `filter.usesContext` is false, this method is used.

 Its parameter is:
 * imageData - an <a href="https://developer.mozilla.org/en-US/docs/Web/API/ImageData">ImageData</a> object